I live in Staffordshire, England, where I enjoy the pastimes of real ale, photography, camping and good days out.

 This tower is visible for miles around and is a major landmark visited throughout the year.
 The tower gives almost unlimited 360-degree views of the Cheshire plains and The Potteries.
 The Jodrell Bank radio telescope can easily be identified on the Cheshire plains.

-The location is easily accessible by road, though near to the tower the roads steepen considerably and when there is lying snow then access by motor vehicle may be impossible.
+The location is easily accessible by road, though near to the tower, the roads steepen considerably, and when there is lying snow, then access by motor vehicle may be impossible.

 There are no public conveniences or other public facilities at this site.

-Accompanying my DSLR I always have my Apple iphone 7plus to hand for taking snapshots but was not used on this occasion.
-I slung the camera strap around my neck and put a dusting brush and spare battery in my pocket, I had no need for the holdall and other accessories.
-When photographing on location, or for that matter whenever I'm outdoors I always wear cargo trousers, with their additional generously proportioned pockets I'm never without a place to store my equipment along with other paraphenalia.
+Accompanying my DSLR, I always have my Apple iPhone 7plus to hand for taking snapshots, but it was not used on this occasion.
+I slung the camera strap around my neck and put a dusting brush and spare battery in my pocket; I had no need for the holdall and other accessories.
+When photographing on location, or for that matter whenever I'm outdoors, I always wear cargo trousers.
+With their additional generously proportioned pockets, I'm never without a place to store my equipment along with other paraphernalia.

-I left my tripod in the car as I found the need for one was unnecessary as the weather was mild and quite bright with only a slight breeze, I felt I could readily manage shutter speeds as low as one sixtieth of a second if I maintained a balanced stance and a firm hold onto the camera.
+I left my tripod in the car as I found the need for one was unnecessary as the weather was mild and quite bright with only a slight breeze, I felt I could readily manage shutter speeds as low as one-sixtieth of a second if I maintained a balanced stance and a firm hold onto the camera.
 The second consideration being that the ground is very uneven requiring rock scrambling in places and I concluded a tripod would burden my mobility.

 I photographed all the images in the Olympus RAW image format (.orf) which applies either no compression or lossless compression and no image processing.
 As RAW image files are not compressed to the extent of JPEG files, the file sizes are much larger.
 The file size is worth it, since shooting in RAW offers the most control by allowing you to adjust exposure compensation, white balance, sharpness, contrast, saturation, and color space as you convert the image with capable PC software to a file format such as TIFF or JPEG.
 All the images in this photoset have been edited and enhanced.

-I consider myself as an amateur photographer with a passion but quite a low skill base.
+I consider myself an amateur photographer with a passion but quite a low skill base.
 I believe I'm knowledgeable in most areas of creativity with this digital platform but a master of none.
 I conclude that most of my images are due to chance and not a hard skill set.

-Metering and Exposure.
+Metering and Exposure